Australian Competition Law Overview

 The ACCC also provides a semi-judicial role, having the power to grant 'authorisation' of conduct that would otherwise contravene Part IV (other than for mergers in which it plays an advisory role) on public benefit grounds (appeal is available to the Australian Competition Tribunal (ACT)).
 It also has the power to revoke notifications made in respect of exclusive dealing or collective bargaining, again on public benefit grounds (appeal is available to the ACT).

-The ACCC also has a role in relation to the access regime; in particular, it is involved in the arbitration of access disputres, the registratin of access contracts and may assess and accept undertakings from providers of decleared services.
+The ACCC also has a role in relation to the access regime; in particular, it is involved in the arbitration of access disputes, the registration of access contracts and may assess and accept undertakings from providers of declared services.

 Australian Competition Tribunal (ACT)

 The Tribunal’s main function is to hear appeals from decisions of the ACCC relating to authorisation and notification.
 There is also a review function in relation to the access regime.
 Since the passage of the 2006 Amendment Act the Tribunal now hears merger authorisations applications directly and they may hear appeals from formal merger clearance decisions of the ACCC.
 The President and Deputy Presidents must be judges of the Federal Court and other members must be experienced in industry, commerce, economics or public administration.